python/devguide/index.rst

 around within the guide, be aware that some sections build on each other, so you may need to backtrack for missing concepts or terminology.

-For broader open source contribution advice, a number of individuals from the Python community have contributed to a series of excellent guides at `Open Source Guides <https://opensource.guide/>`__.
+For broader open-source contribution advice, a number of individuals from the Python community have contributed to a series of excellent guides at `Open Source Guides <https://opensource.guide/>`__.
 For example,
 `How to Contribute to Open Source <https://opensource.guide/how-to-contribute/>`__.

-.. admonition:: You don't have to be a compiler engineer to work on Python -- Savannah Bailey
+.. admonition:: You don't have to be a compiler engineer to work on Python -- Savannah Ostrowski

    .. container:: compact-video